 It’s a question that has plagued Donald Duck for decades: Who decided pants were necessary?
 Did the motivation stem purely from modesty, or was there another reason we started climbing into trousers?

-Over at Discover, author Sarah Scoles has offered a plausible explanation by describing a 2014 archaeological find in China’s Tarim Basin.
+Author Sarah Scoles has offered a plausible explanation by describing a 2014 archaeological find in China’s Tarim Basin.
 Researchers with the German Archaeological Institute excavated what is believed to be the oldest example of pants ever unearthed, made from wool and dating back 3000 years.

 The pants themselves held no clue as to why they were made, but their location did.
 The research team found them buried at the Yanghai cemetery along with a number of other artifacts, including horse-riding gear that was in the same grave: a wooden bit, a bow, and an axe.
 The pants-wearer was surely someone tasked with galloping around and slaying animals for food—likely necessitating apparel that would allow him to mount a horse without being encumbered by clothing.